Get A Free Legal Consultation

 - Over $9 billion recovered for families

 John Simmons founded the firm in 1999 with seven employees and a focus on asbestos litigation.
-Under his leadership, the firm has expanded to more than 250 employees, including more than 80 attorneys, spread between six offices in Alton, St. Louis, Chicago, New York, San Francisco and Los Angeles.
+Under his leadership, the firm has expanded to more than 250 employees, including more than 80 attorneys, spread between five offices in Alton, St. Louis, New York, San Francisco and Los Angeles.

 John has overseen some of the biggest verdicts and settlements in the history of asbestos litigation.
 The firm’s first trial involved a roofer and former Shell Oil employee diagnosed with mesothelioma.
 John helped secure a $34.1 million jury verdict, then considered one of the largest jury verdicts in the history of the litigation.
 That record stood for only a short while before the firm obtained a $250 million verdict on behalf of an Indiana steelworker.